We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 6. Vondelpark in Amsterdam in September

 Amsterdam has a few parks, but Vondelpark is quite enjoyable on a sunny afternoon!
-Laying in the grass, taking a walk around the park or just enjoying the sun is what will make you fall in love with this thing to see in Amsterdam in September.
+Laying in the grass, taking a walk around the park or just enjoying the sun is what will make you fall in love with this thing to do in Amsterdam in September.

 Don’t miss the awesome hot dogs!
 If you’d like to explore the whole park quickly and find all the hidden gems of Vondelpark, you can always rent a bike to help you out.
 Thus, you’ll truly feel like the Dutch!
 But be careful when walking around the park (and Amsterdam, for that matter), as the cyclists can be quite dangerous for pedestrians 😀